scouting-nl/scouting-openid-connect/readme.txt

 == Installation ==

-1. Go to https://login.scouting.nl and go to the tab "Managed websites".
+1. Go to https://login.scouting.nl, click on "Managed websites" and click on "Add OpenID Connect connection".
-2. Click on "Add OpenID Connect connection".
+2. Add the name of your group/website.
-3. Enter the group name or name of the website.
+3. Add the Redirect URI, for example: https://example.com/.
-4. Enter the domain of the website, example: https://www.example.com/ (make sure to include the trailing slash).
+4. Add the Post Logout Redirect URI, for example: https://example.com/.
-5. Select scopes you want to allow access to.
-The required scopes are "openid" and "email".
+5. Select the scopes you want to use.
+The "email" scope is required; the "profile" and "membership" scopes are optional.
-6. Select the organisations you want to allow access to.
+6. Select the organizations that can log in.
+If your organization has sub-organizations, you can also select `Allow suborganizations.`
-7. Click on "Update website".
+7. Press `Add Website.`
-8. Click on circle with i in it to get the Client ID, Client Secret and Scopes.
+8. Find the website you just created and click on ⓘ.
-9. Install the plugin on your WordPress website.
+9. Copy the `Client ID`, `Client Secret`, and the `Scopes` to your website.
-10. Go to the settings page of the plugin.
+10. Fill in the OpenID Connect Settings with the copied data.
+Make sure the required scopes, "openid" and "email", are present.
-11. Enter the Client ID, Client Secret and Scopes.
+11. Fill in the General Settings.
+If you want to store the name, birthdate, or gender, use the scope "profile".
+If you also want the SOL ID, use the scope "membership".
-12. Save the settings.
+12. Press "Save Settings."
-13. You are now ready to login with Scouting Nederland OpenID Connect.
+13. Log out and try to log in with the Scouts Login button.

 == Frequently Asked Questions ==